-A Judge’s Anguished Warning About Climate Change
+A Climate-Lawsuit Dissent That Changed My Mind

 Read: The concession to climate change I will not make

-Staton’s opinion deals directly with the question that Washington raised almost 240 years ago: What role should all those “unborn millions”—those many future Americans—play in the constitutional order?
+Staton’s opinion deals directly with the question that Washington raised almost 240 years ago: What role should all those “unborn Millions”—those many future Americans—play in the constitutional order?
 (This is not a question about the start of biological life: Whether you think life begins in the first trimester or the fourth, a 50-year-old in 2080 will still be a legal person, even if he does not exist today.)
 And more to the point, what responsibility does the country have to preserve itself for the future?
-Can the courts help the United States to be a “blessing” forever?
+Can the courts help the United States be a “blessing” forever?

 It is also written urgently and plainly, if you ignore the occasional legal citation.
-It frames a growing rift on the left, about whether it’s best to address climate change through slow progress, achieved institutionally, or through a decisive rupture.
+It frames a growing rift on the left, about whether it’s best to address climate change through slow progress achieved institutionally or through a decisive rupture.
 (Every judge on the panel, including those who ruled against the kids, was appointed by a Democratic president.)
-And frankly, it’s like reading a document from an alternate universe—a much kinder one—in which America’s elected and appointed rulers take climate change seriously and debate the intensity of its response, rather than concern-trolling about whether the planet is warming at all.
+And frankly, it’s like reading a document from an alternate universe—a much kinder one—in which America’s elected and appointed rulers take climate change seriously and debate the intensity of their response, rather than concern-trolling about whether the planet is warming at all.

 The dissent begins with a thunderclap.
-“In these proceedings, the government accepts as fact that the United States has reached a tipping point crying out for a concerted response—yet presses ahead toward calamity,” writes Judge Staton.
+“In these proceedings, the government accepts as fact that the United States has reached a tipping point crying out for a concerted response—yet presses ahead toward calamity,” Staton writes.
 “It is as if an asteroid were barreling toward Earth and the government decided to shut down our only defenses.
 Seeking to quash this suit, the government bluntly insists that it has the absolute and unreviewable power to destroy the Nation.”

 This is the central thrust of Staton’s argument: that according to studies conducted by the federal government—studies that were not challenged by either the Trump administration or the courts—climate change has the potential to destroy the federal government.
 “Plaintiffs bring suit to enforce the most basic structural principle embedded in our system of ordered liberty: that the Constitution does not condone the Nation’s willful destruction,” she writes.
-In the face of such danger, even partial action by the judicary is justified.
+In the face of such danger, even partial action by the judiciary is justified.
 “Considering plaintiffs seek no less than to forestall the Nation’s demise,” she says, “even a partial and temporary reprieve would constitute meaningful redress.”

 The physics of the threat of climate change specifically justify action, since every additional molecule of carbon dioxide in the atmosphere makes global warming worse.
 “The majority portrays any relief we can offer as just a drop in the bucket,” she writes.
 “In a previous generation, perhaps that characterization would carry the day and we would hold ourselves impotent to address plaintiffs’ injuries.
 But we are perilously close to an overflowing bucket.
 These final drops matter.
 A lot.
 Properly framed, a court order—even one that merely postpones the day when remedial measures become insufficiently effective—would likely have a real impact on preventing the impending cataclysm.”

 Furthermore, she argues that the courts do have an extraordinary responsibility to take action when the nation—or the Constitution—is threatened.
-“In taking the Presidential Oath, the Executive must vow to “‘preserve, protect and defend the Constitution of the United States,’” Staton writes.
+“In taking the Presidential Oath, the Executive must vow to ‘preserve, protect and defend the Constitution of the United States,’” Staton writes.
 Emphasis on preserve there.
 And the country’s most beloved leaders have since grappled with this “perpetuity principle”:

 Faced with the South’s secession, President Lincoln reaffirmed that the Constitution did not countenance its own destruction. “[T]he Union of these States is perpetual[,]” he reasoned in his First Inaugural Address, because “[p]erpetuity is implied, if not expressed, in the fundamental law of all national governments.
 It is safe to assert that no government proper ever had a provision in its organic law for its own termination.”